wodowiesel/SDRFunk/README.md

 Receive and listen to FM and AM radio broadcasts on your browser using an *RTL-SDR* (RTL2832U-chip) USB digital TV tuner.

-This application does FM and AM demodulation in the browser and can capture the radio signals as *.wav
+This application does FM and AM demodulation in the browser and can capture the radio signals as .wav

 * This version was improved with adjustable styles, window-sizes and better permission controls

-* Supports most compatible R820T & *T2* tuner chip now  (maybe some E4000!?) !!
+* Supports most compatible R820T & *T2* tuner chips now (maybe some E4000!?) !!

-See [Compatibility-List](docs/pidvids.txt) (incl.
-PID & VID)
+See PIDs & VIDs & Names in the [Compatibility-List](docs/compatibility-list.csv) (43 Devices incl.
+Generic now)

 Features:

 * Scanner

 * Recorder

-* Free-tuning mode for short wave, air band, marine band, etc.
+* Free-tuning mode

-* Supported modes: Wideband FM, Narrowband FM, AM, SSB.
+* Supported modes: W-FM, N-FM, AM, SSB

-* Some Frequencies requires an up/down-converter for shifting!
+* Some Frequencies require an up/down-converter for shifting!

 ___